Lohit district: Etymology

 It was known earlier as the Mishmi Hills.
-The district is named after the Lohit River and consists of the river valley and hills/mountains to the North and South.
+The district is named after the Lohit River and consists of the river valley and hills/mountains to the north and south.

 History

 During medieval times, the present district was under the control of the rulers of the Chutiya Kingdom.
-The Chutiya rulers controlled the area from the early 13th century to the 16th century and during the 19th century, it became one of the last territories to be brought under British control after the punitive Abor and Mishmi Expedition in the first decade of 20th century.
+The Chutiyas controlled the area from the early 13th century to the 16th century and during the 19th century, it became one of the last territories to be brought under British control after the punitive Abor and Mishmi Expedition in the first decade of 20th century.

 In June 1980, Dibang Valley district was split from Lohit (and has since been bifurcated again to create the new Lower Dibang Valley district).
 On 16 February 2004, Anjaw district was carved out from the northern part of Lohit district bordering Tibet and Myanmar, with its headquarters at Hawai.
 Anjaw was carved out under the Arunachal Pradesh Re-organization of Districts Amendment Bill.
 Namsai was split from Lohit in 2013.

 Geography

 Wakro is an important sub-division of this district.
 It is a disyllabic word originated from the local dialect Miju Mishmi.
-Another important sub-division of Lohit is Sunpura, which is located near Assam and Arunachal border.
+Another important sub-division of Lohit is Sunpura, which is located near the Assam-Arunachal border.
 Lohit district occupies an area of 11,402 km2 and has a population of 143,478 (as of 2001).

 Divisions

-There are four Arunachal Pradesh Legislative Assembly constituencies located in this district: Tezu, Wakro, Sunpura.
+Four Arunachal Pradesh Legislative Assembly constituencies are located in this district: Tezu, Wakro, Sunpura.
 All of these are part of Arunachal East Lok Sabha constituency.